Executive Leadership Team

 Deborah has been leading social service programs in Northern California for more than 10 years.
 Deborah received her master’s degree in social work from CSU Long Beach, where she graduated Magna Cum Laude and received an award for outstanding community service to children, youth and families in 2001.
 She received a bachelor’s degree in social work from CSU Humboldt in 1989.
 She is a Licensed Clinical Social Worker and Practitioner of the Healing Arts as well as a Certified Group Home Administrator and Authorized 5150 Site Coordinator and Designee.

 Gibrán joined the organization in 2013 as a FIT Clinician, immediately following graduation from graduate school.
 He brings many strengths to the agency including being a Certified Agency Trainer in Parent Child Interaction Therapy (PCIT).
-Gibrán is also an Adjunct Professor at University of San Francisco’s Sacramento campuses in their Counseling Marriage and Family Therapy program.
+Gibrán is also an Adjunct Professor at University of San Francisco’s Sacramento campus in their Counseling Marriage and Family Therapy program.

 Jacquenette Michael was originally hired in 2010 as a Therapist in Stanford Youth Solutions’ FIT program.
 During her tenure at the organization, she has worked in a variety of programs and leadership roles.
 Jacquenette is trained in multiple Evidenced Based Practices including being a trainer for Parent-Child Interaction Therapy.

 Kimberly Woods-Burch has more than 20 years of experience helping businesses and their employees grow and develop.
 As the Director of Employee Engagement, she sees her department’s role as the “caregiver for the caregiver” and is working hard to develop a well-trained workforce.
 Making sure the staff at Stanford Youth Solutions is secure and well taken care of is critical, and the first step toward effectively serving the children and families in the Sacramento community.